-(incorporated with limited liability in Belgium)

-EUR 1,000,000,000 Undated Deeply Subordinated Additional Tier 1 Fixed Rate Resettable Callable Securities
+(incorporated with limited liability in Belgium) EUR 500,000,000 Undated Deeply Subordinated Additional Tier 1 Fixed Rate Resettable Callable Securities

-This prospectus (the "Prospectus") constitutes a prospectus in relation to the issue of EUR 1,000,000,000 Undated Deeply Subordinated Additional Tier 1 Fixed Rate Resettable Callable Securities (the "Securities") by KBC Group NV (the "Issuer").
+This prospectus (the "Prospectus") constitutes a prospectus in relation to the issue of EUR 500,000 Undated Deeply Subordinated Additional Tier 1 Fixed Rate Resettable Callable Securities (the "Securities") by KBC Group NV (the "Issuer").

-The issue price of the Securities is 100 per cent, of their principal amount.
+The issue price of the Securities is 100 per cent. of their principal amount.

 The Securities will, subject to certain interest cancellation provisions as described below, bear interest on their Prevailing Principal Amount (as defined in Condition 17 (Definitions)) on a non-cumulative basis.
-Interest will be payable semi-annually in arrear on 24 April and 24 October of each year (each an "Interest Payment Date") from (and including) 24 April 2018 (the "Issue Date") to (but excluding) 24 October 2025 (the "First Call Date") at a fixed rate of 4.250 per cent. per annum.
+Interest will be payable semi-annually in arrear on 5 September and 5 March of each year (each an "Interest Payment Date") from (and including) 5 March 2019 (the "Issue Date") to (but excluding) 5 March 2024 (the "First Call Date") at a fixed rate of 4.750 per cent. per annum.
 The rate of interest will reset on the First Call Date and each date which falls five, or a multiple of five, years after the First Call Date (each, a "Reset Date").

 The Issuer may elect, at its sole discretion, to cancel (in whole or in part) the payment of interest on the Securities otherwise scheduled to be paid on an Interest Payment Date.
-Furthermore, interest shall be cancelled (in whole or in part) if, and to the extent that (a) the payment of such interest, when aggregated with any interest payments or distributions which have been paid or made or which are required to be paid or made on the Securities or any other own funds items in the then current financial year (excluding any such interest payments or distributions which (A) are not required to be made out of Distributable Items (as defined in Condition 3.2 (Interest cancellation)) or (B) have already been provided for, by way of deduction, in the calculation of Distributable Items and any other amounts which the Competent Authority may require to be taken into account, would cause the amount of Distributable Items (if any) then available to the Issuer to be exceeded; (b) the payment of such interest would cause, when aggregated together with other distributions of the kind referred to in Article 101, §1 of the Belgian Banking Law (as defined in Condition 17 (Definitions)) (transposing Article 141(2) of the Capital Requirements Directive (as defined in Condition 17 (Definitions))), the Maximum Distributable Amount (as defined in Condition 3.2 (Interest cancellation)) (if any) then applicable to the Issuer to be exceeded; or (c) the Competent Authority (as defined in Condition 17 (Definitions)) orders the Issuer to cancel the payment of interest.
+Furthermore, interest shall be cancelled (in whole or in part) if, and to the extent that (a) the payment of such interest, when aggregated with any interest payments or distributions which have been paid or made or which are required to be paid or made on the Securities or any other own funds items in the then current financial year (excluding any such interest payments or distributions which (A) are not required to be made out of Distributable Items (as defined in Condition 3.2 (Interest cancellation)) or (B) have already been provided for, by way of deduction, in the calculation of Distributable Items (if any) then available to the Issuer to be exceeded; (b) the payment of such interest would cause, when aggregated to getter with other distributions of the kind referred to in Article 101, §1 of the Belgian Banking Law (as defined in Condition 3.2 (Interest cancellation)) or any other relevant provisions of the Belgian Banking Law, the Maximum Distributable Amount (as defined in Condition 1.7 (Definitions))) or any other relevant provisions of the Belgian Banking Law, the Competent Authority (as defined in Condition 1.7 (Definitions))) orders the Issuer to cancel the payment of interest.
 Any interest that has been cancelled is no longer payable by the Issuer or considered accrued or owed to the holders of Securities (the "Securityholders").
-Securityholders shall have no right thereto whether in a bankruptcy (failissement/failite) or dissolution, as a result of the insolvency of the Issuer or otherwise.
+Securityholders shall have no right therest whether in a bankruptcy (failissement/faillite) or dissolution, as a result of the insolvency of the Issuer or otherwise.
 See Condition 3.2 (Interest cancellation) in "Terms and Conditions of the Securities".